polon59/Duck_shooter_game_JS/README.md

 developed and published by Nintendo in 1984.

 ### How to play:
+Select number of levels on main menu panel.
 The ducks appear one or two at a time, and the player is given three shots to shoot them down.
 The player receives points upon shooting each duck.
 High scores are stored in browser Local Storage.